andrew-field/projecteuler-go/README.md

 # Testing Go

 ## Testing Go with Project Euler.
 This is a repository to keep my code for solving project Euler challenges.
+You can see the fantastic website and challenges [here](https://projecteuler.net/ "Project Euler")

 ## Why is this here?
 1. I would like to learn Golang and solve these challenges.